-1. Non profits NEED to design and implement a strategic marketing plan so that they do not live in a perpetual state of reactions.
+1. Non-profits NEED to design and implement a strategic marketing plan so that they do not live in a perpetual state of reactions.
 One day the reaction will be too late and to their detriment.
 They need to know that this is NOT optional.
 If this does not happen, they will fail.

 A good strategy can be developed within a month.
-You can also make sure the person developing strategy has some accountability built into the process, meaning they work on keeping YOU accountable in hitting all of your deadlines and milestones.
+You can also make sure the person developing the strategy has some accountability built into the process, meaning they work on keeping YOU accountable in hitting all of your deadlines and milestones.
 They should be invested in your success and they should be HIGHLY confident in your success because they built a plan that only leads to your success.

-Just wanted to make it crystal clear.
+I hope I've made it crystal clear.
 I think you get the point.
 Go build your relationships and develop those plans.

 Here's to your illumination!